brahmdev/scania-backstage-app/docs/architecture.md

       password: ${POSTGRES_PASSWORD}
 `

-We need to make sure the above mentioned environment varaibles are available when Backstage is being run in production mode.
+We need to make sure the above-mentioned environment variables are available when Backstage is being run in production mode.